 - Inform the work of the various charities and stakeholder groups supporting cancer patients.

-To view results for local Trusts, Clinical Commissioning groups and the visit the survey website here.
+To view results for the Northern Cancer Alliance and local NHS trusts visit the survey website here.

 U16 National Cancer Patient Experience Survey

 The National Cancer Patient Experience Survey for children under 16 years of age is a new national initiative, to gather feedback from children and young people on the care and treatment they received.
 It was launched in 2021 aims to help us to understand what is good about children’s cancer care and identify how we can make improvements.